MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/performance-insights-categories.md

 Insight ID: Perf.Sandbox.Performance.Plug-ins.Dominant

 This insight will help us identify the dominant plug-in, or in other words, the one that's most used.
-It will also indicate if any of the dominantly used plug-ins performed slow with a plugin execution time greater then 100 milliseconds in the 95th percentile.
-This insight will list up to 3 dominant plug-ins.
+It will also indicate if any of the dominantly used plug-ins performed slow with a plugin execution time greater than 100 milliseconds in the 95th percentile.
+This insight will list up to three dominant plug-ins.

 #### Description